gas-buddy/usdl-regex/README.md

 CHANGELOG
 =========
+# 1.5.2
+- Add new MO pattern from evidence of valid licenses, even though I cannot find a spec to say why

 # 1.4.2
 - Fix Massachsetts to accept new DL format starting with "SA"
 - Fixed small readme issues